SAVE THE BEES

 Pests, diseases, loss of forage and habitat and changing climate have all been identified as possible contributing factors to global bee losses.
 However, a growing body of science has implicated the world’s most widely-used pesticides, neonicotinoids (neonics) made by giant chemical companies Bayer and Syngenta, as a key factor in recent global bee die-offs.

-The European Union is set to suspend the use of three neonic pesticides later this year, after a scientific review by European Food Safety Authority found that neonicotinoids pose an unacceptably high risk to bees.
+The European Union suspended the use of three neonic pesticides in December 2013, after a scientific review by European Food Safety Authority found that neonicotinoids pose an unacceptably high risk to bees.
 In addition, the UK’s largest garden retailers, including Homebase, B&Q and Wickes, have already stopped selling neonics.
 Unfortunately, despite mounting evidence linking neonics to bee declines, and more than a million public comments urging swift protections for bees, the EPA has delayed action until 2018.

 The bees can’t wait that long, and neither can we.